 Do basic homework

-The necessary things like your business size, distribution output, etc. you would like to offer to your customers are some of the parameters that will help you determine the kind of warehouse system you choose.
+The necessary things like your business size, upfront costs, cost of ownership, distribution output, etc. you would like to offer to your customers are some of the parameters that will help you determine the kind of warehouse system you choose.

-If you have friends in other businesses who implemented a warehouse management system, then ask them which systems they are utilizing for their businesses.
+If you have friends in small size, big size or mid-size businesses who implemented a warehouse management system, then ask them which systems they are utilizing for their businesses.

 Also, attend workshops and trade shows to understand the comprehensive range of systems that are available in your country.